Why Use A Facebook Pixel – what on earth is it anyway?

 Oh and did I mention that these retargeting ads are likely to perform better, and also cost much less, than ads to “cold” audiences?

 I’m passionate about helping businesses to get the best from their online marketing, particularly Facebook Ads.
-Please contact me if you need further advice on setting up your Facebook pixel, audiences and ad campaigns – or take a look at my training options (in-person or online via Zoom).
-I also offer an online video tutorial for you to follow in your own time.
+Please contact me if you need further advice on setting up your Facebook pixel, audiences and ad campaigns – or take a look at my online training, FACEBOOK ADS SUCCESS FORMULA .

 Keep In touch